-And despite devoting much of Friday morning to it, I was beaten to publication of a version using ggplot2.
+And despite devoting much of a morning to it, I was beaten to publication of a version using ggplot2.

 Why then would I even bother to write this post.
 Well, because I did things a little differently; diversity of opinion and illustration of alternative approaches are good.
 And because on the internet, it’s quite acceptable to appropriate great ideas from other people when you lack any inspiration yourself.
 And because I devoted much of Friday morning to it.

 Here then is my “exploration of what Mick did already, only using ggplot2 like Ben did already.”

 I’m a big fan of ggplot2.
 Recently, I ran into a situation which called for a useful feature that I had not used previously: aes_string.

 As so often happens these days, a brief post at FriendFeed got me thinking about data analysis.
 Entitled “So how many retractions are there every year, anyway?”, the post links to this article at Retraction Watch.
 It discusses ways to estimate the number of retractions and in particular, a recent article in the Journal of Medical Ethics (subscription only, sorry) which addresses the issue.